MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - **Freeform highlighting on PDFs.** The PDF viewing and markup experience is improved with the addition of freeform highlighters.
 You can highlight sections in PDFs that you don't have access to, and scanned documents.

-- **New warning dialog for typosquatting sites.** The browser will now show a warning on some sites with URLs that look very similar to other sites.
+- **New warning dialog for typosquatting sites.** The browser will show a warning on some sites with URLs that look very similar to other sites.
 This UI uses client-side heuristics to warn users about sites that might be spoofing popular web sites.
 For more information, see [What is typosquatting?](https://support.microsoft.com/topic/what-is-typosquatting-54a18872-8459-4d47-b3e3-d84d9a362eb0).

 - **Dictionary added to mini-toolbar in Immersive Reader.**  We're adding dictionary functionality to the mini-toolbar to assist in your reading and research.
 You'll be able to look up the spelling and definitions of words more quickly and easily in the Immersive Reader experience.